hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Nice work, @hiiamboris !
 Strangely it doesn't work on my Windows 10 Pro machine, but I was able to run it on another WIn 10 machine where it works fine.

 [6:52:42](#gSO8I5vHN3SKSeNmMHpPT7W02tQ7Zp79BHBAPo2YlQI) <hiiamboris (NOT THIS ONE)>:
-Now we have windows to windows incompatibility Ì†ΩÌ∏É It just gets better and better.
+Now we have windows to windows incompatibility üòÉ It just gets better and better.

 [6:55:40](#gvqHtmW4HwGD2kneC2QrKDnuhazUXY-zx_7qPwQhAH4) <hiiamboris (NOT THIS ONE)>:
 @gltewalt @rebolek Linux consoles were crashing on exit for half a year or so